node-saml/xml-crypto/README.md

 - `implicitTransforms` - string[] - default `[]` - a list of implicit transforms to use during verification
 - `keyInfoAttributes` - object - default `{}` - a hash of attributes and values `attrName: value` to add to the KeyInfo node
 - `getKeyInfoContent` - function - default `SignedXml.geTKeyInfoContent` - a function that returns the content of the KeyInfo node
-- `getCertFromKeyInfo` - function - default `SignedXml.getCertFromKeyInfo` - a function that returns the certificate from the KeyInfo node
+- `getCertFromKeyInfo` - function - default `SignedXml.getCertFromKeyInfo` - a function that returns the certificate from the `<KeyInfo />` node

 #### API